Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: The Gel'fand-Ponomarev Algebra

 \begin{ex} In the highly influential paper \cite{GP}, Gel'fand and Ponomarev investigated the indecomposable representations of the Lorentz group, which is equivalent to classifying the "\emph{Harish-Chandra modules}" of the Lie algebra $\sln_2$.
 They used methods now standard in the representation theory of so-called \emph{string algebras}.
 Since $\sl_2(\CC)$ is the Lie algebra of both the Lorentz group and $\SL_2(\CC)$, they study representations of $\sln_2(\CC)$, as well as the Lie algebra $\su_2$ of the maximal compact subgroup $\SU_2 \subseteq \SL_2(\CC)$.
 Note, $\sln_2(\CC) = \su_2 \otimes \CC$.
 In \cite{FH} one sees the following diagram for $\sln_2(\CC)$

 with the typical basis,

-In their study of Harish-Chandra modules\footnote{It seems very likely under the construction given here that the Bruhat-Tits Building mentions by Serre in \cite{S4} for $\SL_2$ in II \S 1.1 is closely related to the universal cover of the surface algebras being a directed four regular tree, and the Gel'fand-Ponomarev algebras in some sense being a product of two free (noncommutative) associative algebras and being closely related to the Lie algebra $\sln_2(\CC)$.}, they asked the following question: \emph{Let $k$, be a field and let $V_1$ and $V_2$ be finite dimensional $k$-vector spaces.
+In their study of Harish-Chandra modules\footnote{It seems very likely under the construction given here that the Bruhat-Tits Building for $\SL_2$, described by Serre in \cite{S4}, in II \S 1.1, is closely related to the universal cover of the surface algebras being a directed four regular tree, and the Gel'fand-Ponomarev algebras being related to an amalgam of two free (noncommutative) associative algebras on two generators, and being closely related to the Lie algebra $\sln_2(\CC)$.}, they asked the following question: \emph{Let $k$, be a field and let $V_1$ and $V_2$ be finite dimensional $k$-vector spaces.
 Suppose we have nilpotent operators

 such that $YZ = 0 = ZX$.
 Fix a basis of $V_1$ and $V_2$ and classify all canonical forms of $H_{\pm}$ and $H_3$. } If we take instead

 then this is equivalent to classifying all representations of the following path algebra: